jcwynder/interactive-user-registration-form/README.md

 Although a great portion of this information was provided during initial phase of assignment, I had to learn about new methods when it comes to validating user input data.

-Another challenge I faced was properly rendering the display styling of the `togglePassword` and the `toggleConfirmPassword` buttons into the `passwordInput` and `confirmPasswordInput` fields.
+Another challenge I faced was properly rendering the display styling of the `togglePassword` and the `toggleConfirmPassword` element buttons into the `passwordInput` and `confirmPasswordInput` element fields.

 To find a solution to this issue, I had to actively monitor the styling properties I applied using the Chrome Dev Tools, and make changes based on what I could see applied.
 After playing around with some of the styling, I ended up finding a solution.